Bank of America Co. (NYSE:BAC) Shares Sold by Franklin Resources Inc.

-Franklin Resources Inc. lowered its stake in shares of Bank of America Co.
-(NYSE:BAC) by 41.6% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 24,954,498 shares of the financial services provider’s stock after selling 17,790,720 shares during the quarter.
-Franklin Resources Inc. owned approximately 0.30% of Bank of America worth $1,028,874,000 as of its most recent filing with the Securities and Exchange Commission.
+Franklin Resources Inc. lowered its holdings in Bank of America Co.
+(NYSE:BAC) by 41.6% in the second quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 24,954,498 shares of the financial services provider’s stock after selling 17,790,720 shares during the quarter.
+Franklin Resources Inc. owned 0.30% of Bank of America worth $1,028,874,000 as of its most recent filing with the SEC.

-Several other institutional investors and hedge funds have also made changes to their positions in BAC.
-Robbins Farley LLC purchased a new position in shares of Bank of America during the first quarter worth approximately $25,000.
-Newton One Investments LLC purchased a new position in shares of Bank of America during the second quarter worth approximately $29,000.
-Cowen Prime Advisors LLC purchased a new position in shares of Bank of America during the second quarter worth approximately $31,000.
-Financial Insights Inc. purchased a new position in shares of Bank of America during the second quarter worth approximately $38,000.
-Finally, Cypress Point Wealth Management LLC purchased a new position in shares of Bank of America during the second quarter worth approximately $41,000.
-Institutional investors and hedge funds own 70.71% of the company’s stock.
+A number of other institutional investors have also added to or reduced their stakes in BAC.
+Viking Global Investors LP acquired a new stake in Bank of America in the first quarter valued at $1,211,477,000.
+Capital International Investors raised its stake in shares of Bank of America by 77.4% during the 1st quarter.
+Capital International Investors now owns 25,234,218 shares of the financial services provider’s stock worth $976,312,000 after buying an additional 11,009,021 shares during the last quarter.
+Ameriprise Financial Inc. raised its stake in shares of Bank of America by 15.1% during the 1st quarter.
+Ameriprise Financial Inc. now owns 62,923,315 shares of the financial services provider’s stock worth $2,434,589,000 after buying an additional 8,271,853 shares during the last quarter.
+Sculptor Capital LP acquired a new position in shares of Bank of America during the 1st quarter worth $304,537,000.
+Finally, Bank of New York Mellon Corp raised its stake in shares of Bank of America by 7.3% during the 1st quarter.
+Bank of New York Mellon Corp now owns 71,304,753 shares of the financial services provider’s stock worth $2,758,781,000 after buying an additional 4,822,558 shares during the last quarter.
+70.71% of the stock is owned by institutional investors.

-In related news, Vice Chairman Thong M. Nguyen sold 80,000 shares of the business’s stock in a transaction dated Friday, August 6th.
-The shares were sold at an average price of $39.98, for a total value of $3,198,400.00.
-Following the completion of the transaction, the insider now owns 337,006 shares of the company’s stock, valued at approximately $13,473,499.88.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Insiders own 0.22% of the company’s stock.
+Several research analysts have recently issued reports on the company.
+Wolfe Research downgraded Bank of America from an “outperform” rating to a “peer perform” rating in a research note on Thursday.
+Credit Suisse Group lifted their price target on Bank of America from $46.00 to $47.00 and gave the stock an “outperform” rating in a research note on Friday, July 16th.
+Zacks Investment Research raised Bank of America from a “hold” rating to a “buy” rating and set a $42.00 price target for the company in a research note on Friday, June 18th.
+Royal Bank of Canada set a $37.69 price target on Bank of America and gave the stock a “buy” rating in a research note on Wednesday, July 21st.
+Finally, Evercore ISI reissued a “buy” rating and issued a $43.00 target price on shares of Bank of America in a research note on Friday, July 2nd.
+One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and fourteen have given a buy rating to the company.
+According to data from MarketBeat, Bank of America has an average rating of “Buy” and a consensus target price of $40.42.

-Bank of America (NYSE:BAC) last released its quarterly earnings results on Wednesday, July 14th.
-The financial services provider reported $1.03 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.77 by $0.26.
+Bank of America (NYSE:BAC) last issued its earnings results on Wednesday, July 14th.
+The financial services provider reported $1.03 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.77 by $0.26.
 Bank of America had a return on equity of 11.08% and a net margin of 30.82%.
-The business had revenue of $21.50 billion during the quarter, compared to the consensus estimate of $21.77 billion.
-During the same quarter in the previous year, the company posted $0.37 EPS.
-The business’s revenue was down 3.6% on a year-over-year basis.
-As a group, equities analysts anticipate that Bank of America Co. will post 3.34 earnings per share for the current year.
+The business had revenue of $21.50 billion during the quarter, compared to analysts’ expectations of $21.77 billion.
+During the same quarter in the previous year, the business earned $0.37 EPS.
+The company’s revenue for the quarter was down 3.6% on a year-over-year basis.
+Equities research analysts anticipate that Bank of America Co. will post 3.34 earnings per share for the current year.

 The company also recently announced a quarterly dividend, which was paid on Friday, September 24th.
-Investors of record on Friday, September 3rd were paid a $0.21 dividend.
-This is an increase from Bank of America’s previous quarterly dividend of $0.18.
-The ex-dividend date of this dividend was Thursday, September 2nd.
-This represents a $0.84 annualized dividend and a yield of 1.89%.
+Stockholders of record on Friday, September 3rd were issued a dividend of $0.21 per share.
+The ex-dividend date was Thursday, September 2nd.
+This represents a $0.84 dividend on an annualized basis and a dividend yield of 1.89%.
+This is a boost from Bank of America’s previous quarterly dividend of $0.18.
 Bank of America’s payout ratio is presently 44.92%.

 Bank of America Profile